Jared-Gross/Algorhythm/README.md

         - Step
           - Step (+)
             - Pick three random numbers (starting number, ending number, and length)
-            - Lets say starting number is 3, ending number is 7, and lenght is 8
+            - Lets say starting number is 3, ending number is 7, and length is 8
             - Then we evenly increase from 3 to 7 using only 8 numbers.
             - Ex.
 [3, 4, 4, 5, 5, 6, 6, 7]
             - Convert those values to the correct name files in [Piano Samples](Piano%20Samples) folder.